SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 -  **reset**
      optional command for putting the module to a state predefined by the implementation.

-TO BE DONE:

 -  **go**
-     optional on a drivable.
-If present, the 'go' command is used to start the module.
-If not present the module is started upon a change on the target parameter.
+     optional command for starting an action.
+If the 'go' command is present, changing any parameter (especially the 'target' parameter) does not yet initiate any action leading to a BUSY state.
+     In contrast, if no 'go' command is present, changing the target will start an action trying to change the value to get closer to the target, which usually leads to a BUSY state.
+Changing any parameter, which has an impact on measured values, should be executed immediately.

 -  **hold**
      optional command on a drivable.
 Stay more or less where you are, cease